squashd/boilerplater/README.md

 ## How It Works

 1. **Input Phase**: Users input their initial project ideas or requirements through the CLI/TUI.
-2. **Processing Phase**: These inputs are sent to the server, where AI algorithms process them into detailed, structured prompts.
+2. **Processing Phase**: These inputs are sent to the server, where AI(?) algorithms process them into detailed, structured prompts.
 3. **Output Phase**: The app outputs a well-organized project framework, including an overview, structure, and suggested boilerplate elements.